 It appears that we are all taking note of the health benefits of Tea because Tea consumption has grown globally by 20% since the year 2000.
 Is this due to more products being available in ready-made Tea drinks and a wealth of tea varieties being marketed in developed countries?
 It will be interesting to see what occurs when more thorough research is completed on the health benefits of drinking a balanced amount of Champagne in the future.
 For now, I’m happy with my favourite beverages and glad to know that Tea is a healthy choice and a small amount of Champagne is far healthier than too much or none at all!
 Cheers

 Content and Images Di Baker 2021 All Rights Reserved

 Title Image Unsplash Wedgewood

-Champagne Images taken In Champagne region France 2019 Di Baker
+Champagne Images were taken In the Champagne region France 2019

 Wine Safety, Consumer Preference, and Human Health

 edited by M. Victoria Moreno-Arribas, Begoña Bartolomé Suáldea